ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Results

 Not surprisingly, however, international differences in changes in the skill premium cannot be explained solely by observed factors.
-Especially in Denmark and Finland, where the capital\textendash skill complementarity effect is greater than or comparable to that in the United States, the differences in changes in the skill premium compared to the United States are attributed mainly to the relative labor-augmenting technology effect.
-The relative labor-augmenting technology effect can be decomposed into two parts, one attributable to $A_{h}/A_{u}$ and another attributable to $A_{i}/A_{h}$, the former of which is referred to as skill-biased technological change when it increases over time.
+Especially in Finland, where the capital\textendash skill complementarity effect is greater than or at least comparable to that in the United States, the differences in changes in the skill premium compared to the United States are attributed mainly to the relative factor-augmenting technology effect.
+The relative factor-augmenting technology effect can be decomposed into two parts, one attributable to $A_{h}/A_{u}$ and the other attributable to $A_{i}/A_{h}$, the former of which is typically referred to as skill-biased technological change when it increases over time.
 The sixth and seventh columns show that the two effects work in opposite directions in all countries.
-The reason that the relative labor-augmenting technology effect is negligible in the United States is that the two effects are canceled out.
-Interestingly, skill-biased technological change was greater in the United States than in all other countries except Finland.
+The relative factor-augmenting technology effect is negligible in the United States because the two effects are canceled out.
+Interestingly, skill-biased technological change is greater in the United States than in other countries.